jdriselvato/3DS-Homebrew-development/README.md

 ![hello outdoorsy](./images/HelloOutdoorsy.jpeg)

 I wanted to reveal that over FBI install but at least we now know the app does work.

-### Alternative way to create .cia
+### Alternative approaches to `.cia` install

+#### Godmode9 - failed

 So we know the app works in `.3dsx` form.
-Because I'm stubborn I still want to be able to install over FBI QR Code we can just let the 3DS convert it to the `.cia` for us with Godmode9
+Because I'm stubborn I still want to be able to install over FBI QR Code we can just let the 3DS convert it to the `.cia` for us with Godmode9.

 Holding down `start` on 3DS boot will give you access to GodMode9 (if installed).
 From here press `home` button -> Scripts -> GM9Megascript -> Misc -> .3ds -> .cia converter

 NOTE: You'll need to move the .3dsx file to root/gm9/in else the script wont know what to convert.

+But after doing this I learn there's a difference between `.3dsx` and `.3ds` files, and Godmode9 only support `.3ds`.

+#### Instal from FBI directly from SD - failed

+This also failed, FBI doesn't recognized the `.cia` file we made as something to install.
+Meaning, our converter did what?

+At least now we can look `cxitool` to see of there are any options or something.

+#### cxitool w/ options

 ## SDK Documentation